upmaru/memovee-tama/tmdb-movie-browsing/querying.md

         // Focus on the most important 3-5 keywords/phrases that capture what the user wants "query": "[short, keyword-focused text query - descriptive concepts only, NO movie titles]" },
-      // use the `next` property to be able to sort or filter the results from the text based search "next": "sort-or-filter-results",
+      // use the `next` property to handle potential fallback if no results found "next": "maybe-fallback-to-text-search-or-sort-filter-found-results",
       "path": {
         "index": "[the index name from the definition]" }